MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 - Be in the same network and subnet as the new virtual machine.
 - Have a static IP address for the availability group listener.
-- Include a back-end pool that consists of only the virtual machines in the same region as the load balancer.
+- Include a backend pool that consists of only the virtual machines in the same region as the load balancer.
 - Use a TCP port probe that's specific to the IP address.
 - Have a load-balancing rule that's specific to the SQL Server instance in the same region.
-- Be a standard load balancer if the virtual machines in the back-end pool aren't part of either a single availability set or a virtual machine scale set.
+- Be a standard load balancer if the virtual machines in the backend pool aren't part of either a single availability set or a virtual machine scale set.
 For more information, review [What is Azure Load Balancer?](/azure/load-balancer/load-balancer-overview).
 - Be a standard load balancer if the two virtual networks in two different regions are peered over global virtual network peering.
 For more information, see [Azure Virtual Network frequently asked questions (FAQ)](/azure/virtual-network/virtual-networks-faq#what-are-the-constraints-related-to-global-vnet-peering-and-load-balancers).

 The steps to [create the load balancer](availability-group-manually-configure-tutorial-single-subnet.md#configure-internal-load-balancer) are: